irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 Horizontal recoil will now always favor weapons into a certain pre-defined direction - either left or right.
 Horizontal recoil will never jump from left to right (and vice versa), but the pull to whichever direction, is overall stronger then in the base game.

 Weapon attachments and/or skills now affect weapon recoil 2x less.
-In vanilla upgrading a weapon from 0 to 100 stability with attachments/skills effectevely reduced weapon camera recoil by 6x times.
-Max possible imrovement you can get now is 3x.
+In vanilla upgrading a weapon from 0 to 100 stability with attachments/skills effectively reduced weapon camera recoil by 6x times.
+Max possible improvement you can get now is 3x.
 This makes basic stability stat more important when choosing a weapon, and makes it harder to make it into a "laser" gun.

 ## Recoil: new compensation
 Whenever you hold the trigger your weapon's recoil forces your camera to climb up.
 If you stop holding the trigger, your camera will go down to where-ever you were aiming at the start of the trigger pull.
 This mechanic is almost completely gone now, because weapons have more overall recoil, and after a lengthy burst your camera would come back down to the floor.